josh-holder/josh-holder.github.io/_posts/2024-02-25-rocket-landing.md

 ![rocket_landing](/assets/rocket_landing/rocket_landing.png){: width="600px" .align-center}

-### 5. Practical Challenges with SCP
+## 5. Practical Challenges with SCP

 What challenges arise when this simple strategy actually used in practice?

 #### 5.1.
 Limited Computation Resources
 As you might imagine, despite huge advances in hardware and algorithms over the past several decades, this process is often still too computationally intensive to run in real-time.
 Instead, SCP is used to generate a trajectory (either before the launch or once at the start of a mission phase), and the spacecraft uses a simpler method (i.e. PID, LQR, MPC) to track the optimal, feasible trajectory it has been given.[^8]

-This is the difference between following a path and coming up with a path yourself - think about the difference between solving a maze for the first time, and tracing a correct path someone has shown you with your pencil.
+Think about the difference between solving a maze for the first time, and tracing a correct path someone has shown you with your pencil.
 If we can invest some effort into coming up with a path through the maze, all we have to do later is follow the path we've laid out, saving us critical computation time onboard our spacecraft.

 #### 5.2.
 Limited Information
 When tracking a trajectory from SCP, our performance often depends directly on how well we know the position of our spacecraft.
 Especially [when landing on the moon](https://x.com/DrPhiltill/status/1761219057783558608?s=20), this information may be not be accurate.
 This problem has enough complexity to be a full-fledged subfield of GN&C, and the ways in which controls and estimation interact are often subtle and unintuitive.
-Good algorithms
+Having a good understanding of this interplay is critical to the performance of these algorithms in flight.

 #### 5.3.
 Non-convex Constraints
 While SCP can handle non-linear dynamics, one important limitation is that it can only address convex constraints (or constraints that can be "convexified" with clever modifications[^4].)
 For example, a constraint where an engine can either be completely off or firing at some minimum thrust level is nonconvex, and must be handled with an approximation of some kind.